poliorcetics/named-arguments-rfc/0000-named-arguments-rfc.md

 documentation, like for [`f32::mul_add`][mul-add], and removing it to instead show only named arguments would be very detrimental to the user experience.

-Instead `rustdoc` behaves as such:
+Instead `rustdoc` would now behave as such:

 - Insert the keyword `pub` before arguments that are public and declared with `pub`:
   `fn register(pub name: String)`.